Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 External service costs

-In addition to these main factors, the purchasing model also plays a role.
+In addition to these main factors, the purchase model also plays a role.
 ERP solutions can be purchased or rented.
 Each option has its advantages and disadvantages.
-The choice of which option best suits your company is individual and can be accelerated by professional advice.
+Choosing the model that best fits the company is an individual decision – and one that can be made more quickly with professional advice.

 Yaveon 365: ERP solution for the process manufacturing industry

-Yaveon 365 is the right ERP solution for companies in the batch-controlled process manufacturing industry.
-It aims to make the business processes of these companies more efficient and transparent.
+Yaveon 365 is the right ERP solution for companies in the batch-driven process manufacturing industry.
+Its goal is to make business processes in these companies more efficient and more transparent.

 The following highlights await you:

-• Batch management and traceability: the solution offers comprehensive batch management to ensure that all product movements can be traced.
-This is particularly important where quality management and compliance with health and safety regulations are critical.
+• Batch management and traceability: the solution offers comprehensive batch management to ensure that all product movements can be tracked.
+This is especially important where quality management and compliance with health and safety regulations are essential.

-• Recipe and BOM management: Yaveon 365 supports the management of recipes and BOMs used in production, enabling accurate and consistent production of batches.
+• Recipe and bill of materials management: Yaveon 365 supports the management of recipes and bills of materials used in production, enabling precise and consistent batch production.

-• Quality management: Built-in quality inspection and assurance features ensure that companies are able to maintain their quality standards and meet regulatory requirements.
+• Quality management: Integrated functions for quality testing and assurance ensure that companies can maintain their quality standards and comply with legal requirements.

-• Compliance and standards: Yaveon 365 supports companies in complying with legal regulations, such as FDA guidelines, GMP (Good Manufacturing Practice) or other industry-specific standards.
-This helps to pass quality audits and meet legal requirements.
+• Compliance and standards: Yaveon 365 helps companies comply with legal requirements such as FDA regulations, GMP (Good Manufacturing Practice), or other industry-specific standards.
+This makes it easier to pass quality audits and meet regulatory requirements.

-• Resource planning and production control: The solution offers complete resource planning and production control, from procurement to production and delivery.
+• Resource planning and production control: The solution offers complete resource planning and production control – from procurement through production to delivery.

 Frequently asked questions about ERP systems